volab/IoT_EPS/_1_userDoc/source/userManual.rst

 **Station mode** : is available after first configuration and credential settings.
 In this mode, human interface is mode responsive due to boostrap CDN usage.

-In staion mode user can address all ist iot plug from its internet browser of its Mac, PC or Android device.
+In station mode user can address all ist iot plug from its internet browser of its Mac, PC or Android device.